marimo-team/marimo/CONTRIBUTING.md

 For best practices on writing end-to-end tests, check out the [Best Practices doc](https://playwright.dev/docs/best-practices).

+For frontend tests, you want to build the frontend first with `make fe`.

 **Run end-to-end tests.**

 In the root directory, run: